 It’s a good idea to disguise it with a plain black strap instead, or if you’d prefer, something more colorful: anything as long as the brand name is gone.

 Anti-Theft Camera Straps: Neck and Shoulder

 Pacsafe makes the most well-known anti-theft camera strap on the market today, the Carrysafe 100 GII.
 A fairly plain but comfortable option, it has cut-proof steel cable running inside the strap to prevent slash-and-go theft.

-There’s a padded neoprene neckpad, and handy, anti-twisting metal clips to keep the strap nice and tidy.
-The webbing connector will fit most cameras right out of the box, and with a basic black color, it doesn’t attract attention.
+There’s a padded neoprene neck pad and handy anti-twisting metal clips to keep the strap nice and tidy.
+The webbing connector will fit most cameras right out of the box, and the basic black color doesn’t attract attention.